n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.2.md

 <figure><img src="/_images/courses/level-one/chapter-five/l1-c5-2-workflow-with-airtable-node.png" alt="Workflow with the Airtable node" style="width:100%"><figcaption align = "center"><i>Workflow with the Airtable node</i></figcaption></figure>

-If we are going to insert data into Airtable, we first need to set up a table there.
+If we're going to insert data into Airtable, we first need to set up a table there.
 To do this:

 1. [Create an Airtable account](https://airtable.com/signup){:target="_blank" .external}.
 2. In your Airtable workspace add a new base from scratch and name it, for example, *beginner course*.